biopragmatics/oquat/docs/unknowns/source/pw.md

 | Onelook:www.onelook.org         |        1 | [PW:0000302](http://purl.obolibrary.org/obo/PW_0000302)                                                                                                                                                                                                                                          |
 | Onelook:www.onelook.com, PubMed |        1 | [PW:0000570](http://purl.obolibrary.org/obo/PW_0000570)                                                                                                                                                                                                                                          |

-## `Online` (4)
+## `Online`

+There are 4 usages of `Online` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Online)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Online).

 | curie                                                    |   usages | nodes                                                   |
 |----------------------------------------------------------|----------|---------------------------------------------------------|